 9. Schubert’s “Ave Maria”

 “Ave Maria” is a must for beginners learning how to play classical music.
 This beautiful beginner piano song is appropriate to play at a wide range of events, from weddings to funerals.

 10. Pachelbel’s “Canon in D”

 11. Beethoven’s “Fur Elise”

 One of the most memorable melodies on the piano, beginners can easily pick up this piece in the right hand and use simplified bass root notes in the left.
 Once you get this one down, chances are, it will be one of your favorite simple piano songs to play.

 12. Bach’s “Minuet in G”

-Another easy piece that sounds difficult, this minuet is a joy to play for all ages.
-Because it’s quite popular, it’s easy to find different arrangements of it online.
+Another easy piano piece that sounds difficult, this minuet is a joy to play for all ages, and is an especially great piece for beginner pianists.
+Because it’s quite popular, it’s easy to find different arrangements online.

 13. Tchaikovsky’s Theme from “Swan Lake”

 Everyone knows this romantic anthem, often played to accompany dancers.
 The legato piece has a strong melody and a very easy rhythm.

-14. Tchaikovsky’s “Dance of the Sugar Plumb Fairy”
+14. Tchaikovsky’s “Dance of the Sugar Plum Fairy”

 This iconic song from “The Nutcracker” is very fun to learn on the piano.
 You can take it as fast or as slow as you want.
-It’s also a great song for practicing stacattos.
+It’s also a great song for practicing staccato.

 15. Liszt and Rossini’s “William Tell Overture”

-This is another one of those easy classical piano songs that’s sure to please.
+This is another one of those easy piano pieces that’s sure to please.
 There are many great themes from this work to which you can learn the melody and rhythm.